rerun/rerun/modules/stubbs/README.md

 The name and description supplied via `add-command` options are inserted as comments at the top.

-A `die` function is provided for convenience in case things go awry.
+A `rerun_die` function is provided for convenience in case things go awry.

 Rather than implement a specialized option parser logic inside each command implementation, `add-option` generates a reusable